uilab-kaist/coe491-ai-and-society-spring-2024/discussion.md

 You will be asked to
 1. watch one or two lecture or interview video(s) before class
+2. individually write discussion prompt(s)
-2. listen to in-class lectures or interviews during class (if any)
+3. listen to in-class lectures or interviews during class (if any)
-3. participate in group discussion
+4. participate in group discussion based on the discussion prompt curated by the lecturer
-4. submit the discussion report on [Google Drive](https://drive.google.com/drive/folders/1eW3-PCS-H1-GaT8PSTtsyCHo6EUnrfb2?usp=share_link)
+5. submit the discussion report on [Google Drive](https://drive.google.com/drive/folders/1eW3-PCS-H1-GaT8PSTtsyCHo6EUnrfb2?usp=share_link)

 ## Discussion Prompt
 - All students will submit the discussion prompts **individually** before class, after watching the video(s) uploaded, **until every Wednesday at 6 pm** (submit by [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScOwq5sGyYv34E7uWbPPpqJiDbo2QDvc-G8kD-P4AKROP-QOQ/viewform)).